Mason Ready | Emergency Management & Fire Safety

 To receive Mason Alerts on your mobile device, please register at alert.gmu.edu.

 This page contains information and resources to help you prepare yourself, colleagues, students, and office for an emergency at George Mason University.
-If you have any questions about emergency preparedness, please contact the Environmental Health & Safety Office (EHS).
+If you have any questions about emergency preparedness, please contact Risk, Safety, & Resilience (RSR).

 Personal Preparedness